dadoonet/dadoonet.github.io/content/blog/2024-08-01-free-lunches-for-opensource-engineers/index.md

 In term of evangelism activity, we have seen that the number of downloads we are getting from France is super high.
 This means a lot to me.
 All those attendees I spoke to are starting to test the open source Elastic Stack.
 I&apos;m calling them seeds.
 And as they get more successful in a few days or weeks, they surely move to production.

 In term of business, the presales/sales team then only has to explain how the commercial features in [X-Pack](https://www.elastic.co/products/x-pack) add value on top of the Elastic Stack.
 These days, features like [machine learning](https://www.elastic.co/products/x-pack/machine-learning), [security](https://www.elastic.co/products/x-pack/security), and [Elastic Cloud Enterprise](https://www.elastic.co/cloud/enterprise) are getting a lot of traction.
 In a sense, the sales team has just to "harvest" all those seeds.
 As a farmer, you just need to be patient as it can take months if not years before we get commercially engaged but at the end it eventually happens.

-## Get involved!
+## Get involved

 It&apos;s now your turn!